MicrosoftDocs/quantum-docs/articles/hybrid-computing-integrated.md

 ---
 author: bradben
-description: Understand the architecture and implementation of integrated hybrid quantum computing. ms.date: 12/07/2023 ms.author: brbenefield ms.service: azure-quantum ms.subservice: qdk ms.custom: devx-track-azurecli ms.topic: conceptual
+description: Understand the architecture and implementation of integrated hybrid quantum computing in Azure Quantum. ms.date: 06/03/2024 ms.author: brbenefield ms.service: azure-quantum ms.subservice: qdk ms.custom: devx-track-azurecli ms.topic: concept
 no-loc: ['Q#', '$$v', Quantum Development Kit, Basic measurement feedback, target, targets]
 title: Working with integrated hybrid computing
 uid: microsoft.quantum.hybrid.integrated
+#customer intent: As a quantum programmer, I want to understand integrated hybrid computing.
 ---

 # Integrated hybrid computing

 Integrated hybrid computing brings the classical and quantum processes together, allowing classical code to control the execution of quantum operations based on mid-circuit measurements while the physical qubits remain alive.
 Using common programming techniques, such as nested conditionals, loops, and function calls, a single quantum program can run complex problems, reducing the number of shots needed.
 Using qubit reuse techniques, larger programs can run on machines utilizing a smaller number of qubits.

-> [!IMPORTANT]
-> Integrated hybrid quantum computing isn't currently supported by the Modern Quantum Development Kit (Modern QDK) extension for Visual Studio Code, along with other components in the examples on this page, such as the IQ# kernel, the `%azure` magic command, or the `qsharp.azure` module.
-To run integrated hybrid jobs, use the Microsoft Quantum Development Kit (Classic QDK).
-For more information, see [Continue working in the Classic QDK](xref:microsoft.quantum.install-qdk.overview#continue-working-in-the-classic-qdk).

 For more discussion, see: